 Marcus Derland has worked with Gunilla Ericson on many projects, writing about the illegal use of asbestosis, the shady waste management industry and the exploitation of undocumented migrants in the laundry industry.
 Marcus and Gunilla will talk about the ups and downs of investigations.

-Galina Timchenko is a Russian-born journalist and the executive editor of the Meduza media organisation in Rīga.
-In 2004, she became editor-in-chief for the Lenta.ru news Website, which was the most widely referenced source of news among Russian-language Websites.
+Galina Timchenko is CEO of the Meduza media organization in Rīga.
+In 2004, she became editor-in-chief for the Lenta.ru news website, which was the most widely referenced source of news among Russian-language websites.
 Galina was sacked when the owner appointed a new editor-in-chief with direct links to the Kremlin.
-In October 2014, Galina and other former employees of Lenta.ru set up the Meduza organisation.
+In October 2014, Galina and other former employees of Lenta.ru set up the Meduza organization.

 Team Mission Investigate